DavidZajicek/holbertonschool-shell/init_files_variables_and_expansions/README.md

 2-path - add /action to PATH
-3-paths - count the number of directories in PATH 4-global_variables - list env variables
+3-paths - count the number of directories in PATH 4-global_variables - list env variables 5-local_variables - list all local variables and environments variables and functions